 Our kids will thank us.

-The Premiers of Ontario and Saskatchewan are currently challenging the Government of Canada in court, in an effort to push back against a federal price on global warming pollution.
+The Premiers of Ontario, Saskatchewan are currently challenged the Government of Canada in court, in an effort to push back against a federal price on global warming pollution.
+Their challenge was dismissed by Ontario and Saskatchewan courts.

 But we can't allow pollution to be free.